FOSSEE/OpenPLC-ldmicro/README.rst

 http://www.activestate.com/activeperl

 The make files use GNU utilities which are not available on windows by default.
-Download GNU utilities for Win32
+Download GNU utilities for Win32 here

 http://unxutils.sourceforge.net